Newton Rigg Review FAQs

 When did the College inform students, and parents and carers?

-The College also previously emailed students, parents and carers, and applicants, informing them of the review before it commenced in February 2020.
+Prior to that, the College emailed students, parents and carers, and applicants, informing them of the Newton Rigg Review before it commenced in February 2020.

 What will happen to the staff at Newton Rigg?